Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Conclusion

-Our approach to emancipatory IA is predicated on a rejection of technosolutionism in that it is not the design of the technology that confronts oppression; but rather it is the creation of spaces for community participation, collective deliberation, and democratic negotiation within the platform, that is so often missing in our modern technology design, that we believe holds the key to realizing emancipatory access to information.
+Our approach to emancipatory IA is predicated on the rejection of technosolutionism.
+It is not the design of the technology that confronts oppression, but rather it is the creation of spaces for community participation, collective deliberation, and democratic negotiation within the platform---that is so often missing in our modern technology design---that we believe holds the key to realizing emancipatory access to information.
 The role of design is to structurally encode these spaces within the IA platform, which is necessary but in itself not sufficient for the platform to be emancipatory.
-Emancipation after all is a political project and so it is the social arrangements within these spaces that are key to determining whether the platform will be emancipatory or oppressive.
+Emancipation after all is a political project and so it is the sociopolitical arrangements within these spaces that are key to determining whether the platform will be emancipatory or oppressive.
 Emancipatory IA does not brush this political reality under the rug but rather foregrounds it.
-To bend the arc of online information access towards emancipation we need to experiment with different structures of democratic participation, governance, and decision-making.
-But beyond structures and processes, we also need to ground these discourses and negotiations in critical scholarship, theories, and practices that distinguishes structural understanding of systems of oppression from reactionary narratives.
-For this, we must lean on relevant disciplines such as critical theory, information and library sciences, science and technology studies, and others; while being clear-eyed about the growing phenomenon of reactionary co-option and weaponization of social justice language to prop up false victimhood---\eg, \citep{strickland2016white, southernmens, savera2024haf}.
-Our ``neutrality'' must manifest through equal treatment of all groups with respect to humanization and freedom from oppression; not drawing of false equivalences between oppressors and oppressed.
+To bend the arc of IA towards emancipation we need to experiment with different structures of democratic participation, governance, and decision-making.
+But beyond structures and processes, we also need to ground these discourses and negotiations in critical scholarship, theories, and practices that distinguish structural understanding of systems of oppression from reactionary narratives.
+For this, we should lean on relevant disciplines such as critical theory, library and information sciences, STS, and others; while being clear-eyed about the growing phenomenon of reactionary co-option and weaponization of social justice language to prop up false victimhood---\eg, \cite{strickland2016white, southernmens, savera2024haf}.
+Our ``neutrality'' should manifest through equal treatment of all groups with respect to humanization and emancipation; not drawing of false equivalences between oppressors and oppressed.